gallantries/video-library/docs/events/smorgasbord3/presenters.md

 ## Help us Advertise!

-Please feel free to add this image to your email signature (if you like)
+Please feel free to use this image for dissemination, or add it to your email signature:

 ![GTN Smorgasbord 3, gxy.io/smorgasbord3 a free galaxy training event, online, from may 22-26 2023.
 Topics covered include SARS-CoV-2, RNA-Seq, Single Cell, Proteomics, Machine Learning, Annotation, Climate, Ecology, Cancer, RO-Crates,, and more!
 An EU flag in the corner indicates that this event is made possible with the support of the european union.
 A waterman butterfly projection map adorns the other corner suggesting a world wide event.
 Links are included to @gtn@mstdn.science @gallantries@mstdn.science, and two twitter urls @gxyTraining and @gallantries_eu](https://gallantries.github.io/assets/images/smorgasbord3/png/banner-email.png)